 Our universe is vast beyond imagination and mysterious.
 We have only explored about 5% of the seemingly infinite universe.

-In our known universe, there are hundreds of billions of stars, each with its own unique characteristics.
-Some are so massive that they bigger than whole galaxies, some are tiny, and some are even invisible.
-But what is the oldest star in the universe?
+In our known universe, there are hundreds of billions of stars, each with their own unique characteristics.
+Some are so massive that they are bigger than whole galaxies, some are tiny, and some are even invisible.
+And some are even older than life.

 The oldest star in the known universe is the Methuselah star, also known as HD 140283, a subgiant star.